emiltan97/ellipse-detection/README.md

 # Ellipse Detection using RANSAC
 ## Overview
 A program that detects elliptical shape in an image.
-The program flows :
+The system pipeline :
 - Downscaling an image for shorter processing time
 - Convert the input image into an edge map using Canny edge detection
 - Two pass connected components labelling to remove small blobs and noises